mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 print(pow_(2, 32, mod=997))  # 966
 ```

-In the snippet above, the function call becomes clearer because you were forced to use the parameter name when passing the argument `997` in.
+In the snippet above, the function call becomes clearer because you were forced to use the parameter name when passing in the argument `997`.

 ### Mutable default arguments